Free, open-source Android apps for recording and streaming biosignals with the Lab Streaming Layer (LSL) — no laptop required.

 LabRecorder for Android

-Discovers all LSL streams on the local Wi-Fi network and records them directly on your Android phone or tablet into the standard XDF file format — synchronized, timestamped, and ready for MATLAB, Python, or EEGLAB.
+Discovers all LSL streams on the local Wi-Fi network and records them directly on your Android phone or tablet into the standard XDF file format — synchronized, time-aligned, and ready for analysis.

 Sensor Data streamer via LSL